 To empower and strengthen men of faith, Chapel Men's Fellowship group is dedicated to fostering a brotherhood where men can grow spiritually.
 Men seek to support one another and to serve the community with compassion and integrity, while striving to be Christ-like role models for others.
 Breakfast meetings are the third Thursday of each month at the Sea Biscuit Café located at 3370 Stone Chimney Road.
 On occasion, the group meets in the Chapel Fellowship Hall.
 Meetings include guest speakers and road trips for cultural and historical education and development.
 The Fellowship group supports the Chapel and its special community events.
 All men are encouraged and welcome to attend.

 The Ladies Fellowship group are Christian women united in prayer and service.
 The group meets in the Holden Beach Chapel Fellowship Hall on the first Tuesday of the month— September through May.
 The meetings are at 1:00 p.m. with light refreshments being served at 12:30 p.m.
 This group is designed to encourage women to grow in faith, foster and develop closer friendships with other women, provide opportunities to serve, and help others come to Christ.
 Meetings feature speakers, and the group organizes retreats and performs community outreach.
 We pray together and for each other.
 All ladies of the Chapel are welcome to join.
 The membership donation is $20.00 annually.

 Adult Sunday School

-Sunday morning, 9:45 a.m. in Fellowship Hall, preceding the 11 a.m. service.
-Joe Moorefield/ Nancy Burgin are our lead teachers.
-We study the International Sunday School lesson guideline,-scripture, and application to our lives.
+The Adult Sunday School meets in the Chapel conference room an hour before the scheduled Chapel worship service.
+The International Sunday School lesson is used as a guideline which provides scripture and application to attendee’s lives.
 This is a very caring group.
 A short visitation time precedes the lesson – “catching up” and reviewing concerns and joys.
-We welcome new members or "drop ins".
+New members and “drop ins” are welcomed to attend.